 The Progression Marker Project

-We took our idea to Srdan Verstovsek at MD Anderson.
+We took our idea to Srdan Verstovsek at MD Anderson and developed the idea for the Progression Marker Project.
 Srdan helped us identify how we might attack this, which is by a multi-year project that would collect samples and data from patients, using both their electronic medical records and their own self-reported experience with symptoms through our patient registry.
 Our scientific advisors John Crispino (Northwestern) and Raajit Rampal (Memorial Sloan-Kettering) rounded out the trio of advisors.

 According to Dr. Verstovsek, part of what is driving this effort is the need for more information “We need rigorous data to move physicians away from "watch and wait" to treatment strategies based on an understanding "why, how and when" people with MPNs should be treated.
 The Progression Marker Project is designed to provide us with this essential yet missing data.”